 4. Installation quality – choose experts you can trust

-The furnace brand you buy is important, to be sure, but it’s only part of the story.
-In fact your furnace installation can greatly affect the performance and reliability of your equipment.
+Your furnace installation can greatly affect the performance and reliability of your equipment.
 That’s why using an experienced, certified technician to install your new heating system is vitally important.
 So is relying on a company like Reliance™, which stands behind its products and services with concrete guarantees.
-At the end of the day, you’ll get a furnace the way it’s designed to work, with fewer headaches down the road.
+Click here to learn more about why you should choose Reliance for your furnace installation.

 5. Save additional dollars with rebates and incentives